aviraldg/aviraldg.github.io/_drafts/2017-03-03-android-cd-gitlab.md

 As software projects grow in complexity and users expect more advanced features from apps, it becomes harder to ship reliable software on schedule using the software engineering processes of the past. **Continous Deployment** (CD) is a new approach to building software that involves frequent, automated deployments based on a **Continuously Integrated** (CI) branch of code.
 Setting up CI allows you to develop and test features faster, while ensuring better stability for your app in production.

 Let's see how to set up an Android project for continuous deployment on GitLab.
-You should already know how to write tests for Android, and to set up CI on Gitlab.
-If you don't, take a look at _[Setting Up Gitlab CI for Android Projects](https://about.gitlab.com/2016/11/30/setting-up-gitlab-ci-for-android-projects/)_ to get started.
+You should already know how to write tests for Android, and to set up CI on GitLab.
+If you don't, take a look at _[Setting Up GitLab CI for Android Projects](https://about.gitlab.com/2016/11/30/setting-up-gitlab-ci-for-android-projects/)_ to get started.

 We'll be modifying [Google's Topeka sample app](https://github.com/googlesamples/android-topeka) to automatically build, test and deploy to the Play Store, but the instructions described here should work for any project.
-To follow along, clone a copy of that project to Gitlab.
+To follow along, clone a copy of that project to GitLab.

 # Building

 `.gitlab-ci.yml` is how you tell GitLab how to build, test and deploy your project.
-If you followed the instructions from _[Setting Up Gitlab CI for Android Projects](https://about.gitlab.com/2016/11/30/setting-up-gitlab-ci-for-android-projects/)_, you probably have a list of commands that pull down the correct versions of the Android SDK and associated tools required to build your project.
+If you followed the instructions from _[Setting Up GitLab CI for Android Projects](https://about.gitlab.com/2016/11/30/setting-up-gitlab-ci-for-android-projects/)_, you probably have a list of commands that pull down the correct versions of the Android SDK and associated tools required to build your project.
 That approach, however, will download those dependencies each time your project is rebuilt and hence make your build slower.

 Instead, you can use a docker image that already has the dependencies baked in, so they don't need to be downloaded again.
 There is already an excellent docker image available for building Android projects available at [hub.docker.com/r/jacekmarchwicki/android](https://hub.docker.com/r/jacekmarchwicki/android/).
 You should pick a tag appropriate for your project, which at the time of writing should be `java7-8-r25` which has java7/8 with version 25 of the Android SDK.
 If your project uses a different version of the SDK/build tools, you can push up your own version of the image to Docker Hub with a modified Dockerfile and use that instead.